|

 -- Bayesian modeling of learning on probabilistic and deterministic categorization tasks

--- (see my papers or my CV for more info)
+-- (see my papers for more info)

 |